OMPRATIK/SpeakX/README.md

      GRPC_PORT = 4000
      NODE_ENV= development / production
      ```
+  > Provide the MONGO_URI in which the the question dataset is present !
    - Important !
 In speakx folder that is the `cleint` folder in `src/services/questionService.ts` If you have changed the proxy server port on env file, change the baseUrl as per in the transport object which has a default port of 8080 like in the .env file
    ![image](https://github.com/user-attachments/assets/7d6c486d-0556-4bfc-b018-84e303490a12)